 Office of Professional Learning and Family Engagement

-The Office of Professional Learning and Family Engagement leads and provides dynamic professional development and family learning experiences that cultivate a community of learners where families, staff, and stakeholders partner to ensure students are inspired, engaged, and thriving.
+The Office of Professional Learning and Family Engagement (OPLFE)leads and provides dynamic professional development and family learning experiences that cultivate a community of learners where families, staff, and stakeholders partner to ensure students are inspired, engaged, and thriving.

 The office is organized into three areas of responsibility to provide support and services to FCPS employees, schools, families, and the community: